-I am still at an early stage, but already I’ve had interest in my designs and products from all over the world, including Japan and the USA.
+I am still at an early stage, but already I’ve had interest in my designs and products from all over the world, including Japan, the USA and Europe.

 Thong also sent me a beautiful picture to show his gratitude.Google+